dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/signatures.md

 Select the &ldquo;Edit project&rdquo; link on the right side of the project header, and choose &ldquo;Signature and fees&rdquo; from the Progress menu.

-To add electronic signatures to your project, check the box &ldquo;Ask users to sign the form before submitting&rdquo;.
+To add electronic signatures to your project, check the box &ldquo;Ask users to sign the form before submitting.&rdquo;

 ![Signatures and fees page.](../images/signatures_1.png)

-When respondents fill out your form, they will now be asked to sign their response before submitting it.
+Now when respondents fill out your form, they will now be required to sign their response before submitting it.

 ![Asking a respondent to sign their submission.](../images/signatures_2.png)

-That's it!
-Respondents will now be required to sign their response before submitting it.

 ### Viewing a signature